Warner Bros. Animation: 1990–2004: Warner Bros. Feature Animation

 Before the success of Space Jam, a Turner Entertainment-run studio that spun off from Hanna-Barbera were already producing animated features following the success of the Disney features.
 The first was The Pagemaster, a fantasy adventure directed by Joe Johnston (live-action) and Maurice Hunt (animation) that starred the performances of Macaulay Culkin and Christopher Lloyd with the live-action segments serving as bookends for the film's story.
 Released by 20th Century Fox, the film under-performed and received negative reviews from critics during its holiday release of 1994.
 After the merger with Turner and Warner Bros.'s parent company Time Warner in 1996, Turner Feature Animation completed its second and last feature, Cats Don't Dance (1997), directed by Mark Dindal, which was met with warm critical and audience reception but under-performed due to little marketing and fanfare.
-By the time of the film's release, however, Turner Feature Animation had merged with Warner Feature Animation and transferred a majority of its staff from said studio.
+By the time of the film's release, however, Turner Feature Animation had merged with Warner Bros.
+Feature Animation and transferred a majority of its staff from said studio, making Cats Don't Dance the second film from Warner Bros.
+Feature Animation.

-The following year, its next film, Frederik Du Chau's Quest for Camelot (1998), underwent production difficulties and also received mixed reviews from critics.
+The following year, its third film, Frederik Du Chau's Quest for Camelot (1998), underwent production difficulties and also received mixed reviews from critics.
 However, its soundtrack (such as one of the songs, "The Prayer") received some praise and accolades, including an Oscar nomination and a Golden Globe win.

-The third animated feature from Warner Feature Animation, Brad Bird's The Iron Giant (1999), received widespread acclaimed reception from critics and audiences.
+The fourth animated feature from Warner Bros.
+Feature Animation, Brad Bird's The Iron Giant (1999), received widespread acclaimed reception from critics and audiences.
 However, the studio decided to rush its release to the end of the summer with a rushed marketing push.

 The studio's next film, Osmosis Jones (2001), was another animated/live-action mix that suffered through another troubled production.
 This time, the animation sequences, directed by Piet Kroon and Tom Sito, were completed long before the live-action parts were filmed, eventually directed by Bobby and Peter Farrelly and starring Bill Murray.
 The resulting film received mixed reviews and underperformed, although it was successful enough on home video for Warner's Television Animation department to produce a related Saturday morning cartoon, Ozzy & Drix (2002–2004) for its WB broadcast network.

 Following the releases of The Iron Giant and Osmosis Jones, the feature animation staff was scaled back, and the entire animation staff – feature and television – were moved to the larger Sherman Oaks facility.